Sniffleupagus/pwnagotchi_plugins/README.md

 main.plugins.morse_code.invert = True               # if 1 is off and 0 is on, like Rpi0w
 main.plugins.morese_code.leaveOn = False            # leave light on (off if false) at end of message

+# rss_voice.py

+An attempt to change canned voice messages to RSS feed.
+Idea from reddit post: https://www.reddit.com/r/pwnagotchi/comments/ioyg8w/modified_my_pwnagotchi_voicepy_to_return_a_random/

+but attempting to use a plugin, instead of modifying the base code.
+Unfortunately "on_wait" only gets called at the start of a long wait, while view and voice update many times during a long wait, without calling the plugin handlers again.
+So either voice.py or view.py needs to be modified anyway.
+The plugin will work without modified code, but the headline will get overwritten with a canned message after a few seconds.

 # tweak_view.py

 Edit the UI on the fly.
 It is a terrible user interface.
 You can break things.
 But move user interface elements